Professional Studies, Master of

 Application and Assistantship Deadlines

-Students should apply for the fall semester by August 7, spring semester by January 1 and summer semester by May 14.
+Students should apply for the fall semester by August 6 and the spring semester by January 7.

 Applications are reviewed by program directors.